 Full score to be co-composed with Jeff Claus.

 In process.
 Kingdom County Films.
 Directed by Jay Craven.
-Release anticipated first quarter 2018.
+Release anticipated summer 2018.

 Based on the novel by Craig Nova, Wetware is set in a near future where there are jobs that no one wants and people at the end of their rope who will do anything for a sense of security and well-being.
 Enter Galapagos Wetware, a cutting edge genetic engineering firm where people down-on-their-luck apply for alterations that help them handle the small stuff like mopping up crime scenes and toxic clean-ups – and more demanding tasks as boots-on-the-ground against infectious diseases, climate eruptions, and resource wars.